gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Configuration option for FindBugs plugin

-Thanks to a contribution from Justin Ryan (https://github.com/quidryan), the FindBugs plugin now supports essential configuration options.
+Thanks to a contribution from [Justin Ryan](https://github.com/quidryan), the FindBugs plugin now supports essential configuration options.

 ## Upgrading from Gradle 1.1